eg-99/energy-distance/README.md

 ## 2. Model Description
-The model used in this work is based on gte-modernbert-base, a variant of BERT fine-tuned for general-purpose text embedding tasks.
-It follows the SentenceTransformer paradigm, combining a transformer encoder with mean pooling and L2 normalization to produce fixed-size sentence embeddings.
+Generally, for the Energy Distance project, the base model used is based on DistilBERT, a lighter and faster variant of BERT, pre-trained on the same corpus with knowledge distillation.
+The architecture follows the SentenceTransformer paradigm, combining a transformer encoder with pooling and normalization layers to generate fixed-size sentence embeddings.

+For the CoIR Text2SQL benchmark, the model employed is based on Alibaba-NLP’s `gte-modernbert-base`, a BERT-based encoder optimized for general-purpose text embeddings across multiple languages and retrieval tasks.
+It follows the SentenceTransformer architecture, consisting of a BERT encoder followed by mean pooling and L2 normalization to generate fixed-length sentence embeddings.

 * Framework: PyTorch, with HuggingFace Transformers and Sentence-Transformers
 * Base Architecture: bert-base-uncased